 Recordings and music sales

 I don't aim to benefit from sales of the music I cover; the primary editorial goal is not to sell my own music.
 But sometimes, I might write about my own releases, songs, and events.
 I promise to add a disclosure when relevant.
 Also, I might promote my own upcoming projects in little bits throughout my content.

-No links from Rhythm Changes to recordings, event tickets, or sponsors' products are affiliate links, which means I never earn any commission money when you make purchases from this website.
+No links from Rhythm Changes to recordings, event tickets, or sponsors' products are affiliate links, which means I never earn any commission money when you go to gigs or buy music that you find here.
 All sponsors simply pay me a flat fee when they book their sponsorship.